Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Next, we will instantiate an unsupervised machine learning algorithm using the ‘Gaussian mixture’ model from sklearn.

-In the above code, I created an unsupervised-algo that will divide the market into 4 regimes, based on the criterion of its own choosing.
-We have not provided any train dataset with labels like in the previous section of the Python machine learning tutorial.
+In the above code, I created an unsupervised-algo that will divide the market into 4 regimes, based on the criterion of its choosing.
+We have not provided any training dataset with labels like in the previous section of the Python machine learning tutorial.

 Next, we will fit the data and predict the regimes.
-Then we will be storing these regime predictions in a new variable called regime.
+Then we will store these regime predictions in a new variable called regime.

 Then, create a dataframe called Regimes which will have the OHLC and Return values along with the corresponding regime classification.